Raven Chacon: Life and career

+Music and Visual Art

+One of Chacon's well-known music piece, Voiceless Mass, won a Pulitzer Prize for Music.
+Being the first Native American to win a Pulitzer Prize, this piece was commissioned by WI Conference of the United Church of Christ, Plymouth Church UCC and Present Music.
+At first, he turned down the offer but soon reconsidered after realizing the space the music would be performed at.
+The themes that surround the Voiceless Mass was constructed carefully but intentionally with the performance being held at a Catholic Church where in previous years had mistreated and silenced them.
+Chacon has underlining themes of Indigenous culture as well as history that relates to the United States to further enhance his work.

+Aside from being a composer, he's also known for creating works of art, a prominent example would the Storm Pattern.
+This piece carries Navajo weaving style while incorporating different symbols such as lightening bolts, arrows, digital audio.
+Chacon combines different elements like flying drones and the sounds of transmission from broadcast in his area.

 Postcommodity

 Chacon was a member of the Native American art collective, Postcommodity, with whom he has developed multimedia installations which have been exhibited internationally.
 Other members include Cristóbal Martínez, Kade L. Twist, Steven Yazzie and Nathan Young.
 In 2017, as part of Postcommodity, Chacon created the multimedia project, ...in memoriam, in Edmonton in 2017, curated by Ociciwan Contemporary Art Collective.

 Personal life

 Chacon lives in Albuquerque, New Mexico, and is married to Candice Hopkins, a Tagish curator.
 His sister Nani Chacon is a muralist.

 Awards and honors

 Chacon has received numerous awards and honors for his work, including the 2022 Pulitzer Prize for Music, an American Academy in Berlin Prize (music composition), a Creative Capital award (visual arts), a United States Artists fellowship (music), a Joan Mitchell Foundation fellowship, a Native Arts and Cultures Foundation artist fellowship, among others.
 Chacon received the inaugural Mellon Foundation Artist-in-Residence fellowship for the Colorado Springs Fine Arts Center at Colorado College.
+In October 2023, Chacon was named a MacArthur Fellow.